MicrosoftDocs/visualstudio-docs/docs/azure/vs-azure-tools-virtual-machines-access-from-server-explorer.md

 ---
 title: Accessing Azure Virtual Machines from Server Explorer
-description: Get an overview of how to view create and manage Azure virtual machines (VMs) in Server Explorer in Visual Studio.
+description: Get an overview of how to view create and manage Azure Virtual Machines (VMs) in Server Explorer in Visual Studio.
 author: ghogen
 manager: mijacobs
 ms.subservice: azure-development